bbqkees/ems-esp-domoticz-plugin/README.md

 The plugin will basically translate the Home Assistant format to Domoticz format.<br>

 ## Compatibility
-This version is compatible with EMS-ESP V2.1 and largely with V2.0.1.
-I removed all specific support for 1.9.5 in the new plugin so you need to update the firmware of your Gateway (which you should do anyway because the V2.1 firmware is awesome!).<br>
+This version is compatible with EMS-ESP V2.2 and most V3 versions.

-If you are still on 1.9.5 see [the wiki](https://bbqkees-electronics.nl/wiki/gateway/firmware-update-to-v2.html) on how to safely update from 1.9.5 to 2.1.
+I'm planning to make significant changes to the plugin soon in order to support more simultaneous devices in Domoticz.
+I have no real deadline though.

 # Installation and configuration